wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 Ectomycorrhizas found in specific families across the plant tree of life, including Myrataceae and Fabaceae.
 They create a net-like hyphal structure **outside** the plant root where exchange occurs.

 Some species, including Eucalyptus spp., have both types of mycorrhizas.

--   Examine the fixed material of the *Eucalyptus* roots and identify the characteristic appearance of ectomycorrhizal root systems
+Examine the fixed material of the *Eucalyptus* roots and identify

-<br
-<br
-<br

--   Examine the root systems provided to see whether you can locate any arbuscula mychorrhizal associations.

-<br
-<br
-<br
+    the characteristic appearance of ectomycorrhizal root systems

-## PLANT IDENTIFICATION
+## Plant Identification

 **Complete the exercises for identifying plant families using the key / identification and family descriptions of the major Australian plant families at the end of the manual.**

-/newpage
-<div style="page-break-after: always;"</div

-#PRAC 7: VASCULAR TISSUE, AND STEM STRUCTURE AND SECONDARY
-THICKENING IN DICOTYLEDONS **
+\newpage

+#Prac 7: Vascular Tissue, Stem Structure and Secondary Thickening **

-**1. VASCULAR TISSUE**
+## VASCULAR TISSUE

 References : Raven et al. (2013) ch 25-26